 Photos Courtesy of Jeremy Jackson

 THT: Do you have any dreams you hope to fulfill thanks to this project?

 I encourage you to enjoy the complete interview (and photo tour) below:

 J: As far as any aspirations are concerned, I’m not really sure yet.
 We Americans have allowed ourselves to become so burdened with life’s nuisances and its many stresses, that we have lost track of what’s important.

 Happiness is an inward quality that has little or nothing to do with material gains.
-I believe that a free soul is the true definition of success and the minimalistic lifestyle is the fastest way I know towards achieving that.
+I believe that a free soul is the true definition of success and the minimalistic lifestyle is the fastest way I know toward achieving that.

-Right now I’m a little frightened about where I’m going with it because I’m not really very knowledgeable when it comes to RVing or staying at public campgrounds.
-So I’m just taking it one day at a time from here but I do look forward to promoting the tiny house movement.
+Right now I’m a little frightened about where I’m going with it because I’m not really very knowledgeable when it comes to RVing or staying at public campgrounds, so I’m just taking it one day at a time from here but I do look forward to promoting the tiny house movement.

 I think more attention should be brought to the government on our need to live sustainably without the burden of restrictive codes within our communities.